Ir1d/lowLevelVision/README.md

 - Zero-Reference Deep Curve Estimation for Low-Light Image Enhancement
 - Learning to Restore Low-Light Images via Decomposition-and-Enhancement
 - From Fidelity to Perceptual Quality: A Semi-Supervised Approach for Low-Light Image Enhancement

+### ECCV20

+- Learning Flow-based Feature Warping for Face Frontalization with Illumination Inconsistent Supervision
+- Object-based Illumination Estimation with Rendering-aware Neural Networks
+- Low Light Video Enhancement using Synthetic Data Produced with an Intermediate Domain Mapping
+- Image Classification in the Dark using Quanta Image Sensors
+- Learning to See in the Dark with Events
+- YOLO in the Dark - Domain Adaptation Method for Merging Multiple Models -
+- Towards Practical and Efficient High-Resolution HDR Deghosting with CNN

 ### arxiv